BOOK A FREE CONSULTATION

 Common Obsessions in Postpartum OCD

-Common Behaviors in Postpartum OCD
+Common Behaviours in Postpartum OCD

 How Postpartum OCD Affects Daily Life

 Postpartum OCD can make the early months of parenting feel overwhelming and isolating.
 The constant worry about harming the baby or being unable to care for them properly can create significant stress and exhaustion.
 The compulsive behaviours can interfere with bonding with the baby, daily tasks, and personal well-being.
-If left untreated, it can impact the parent’s emotional health and family life.
+If left untreated, it can impact the parents’ emotional health and family life.

 Hope and Healing